mykabam/angular-pines-notify/README.md

-Note: This project are not maintained anymore.
+Note: This project is not maintained anymore.

 I recommend to use Jacques Lareau's version: https://github.com/jacqueslareau/angular-pnotify